paralleldrive/react-feature-toggles/README.md

 export default HelpChat;
 ```

 We then need to let our components know what features are enabled.
-To do this we can use the `withFeatures` hoc to wrap our page component
+To do this we can use the `withFeatures` HOC to wrap our page component.

 ```javascript
 // help-chat-page.js